jluttine/nixos-configuration/README.md

 You first need to decide how to partition your disk(s).
 I'm using fully encrypted file systems with GPT partition table.
 I created the partitions with fdisk.
-Run `fdisk /dev/some-device` for each device you want to partition.
+Run `sudo fdisk /dev/some-device` for each device you want to partition.
 I created GPT partition tables for them.
 Below are my somewhat cryptic and compact notes on how I partitioned my two machines.

 On a laptop with only one disk, I created an unencrypted partition for `/boot` and an encrypted partition for `/`: